r0667002/r0667002.github.io/_pages/about.md

 - ⚡ **I make DIY projects!**

-- :ferris_wheel: Currently working on a thesis about the [Arenberg Water Mill](arenberg-water-mill)
+- 🎡 Currently working on a thesis about the [Arenberg Water Mill](arenberg-water-mill)

 <h3 align="left">Languages and Tools:</h3>